WishMakers0/Vengeance_DamageCalc/README.md

 We've learned a lot of info about how damage is calculated, and I really hate doing needless repeated absurd amounts of math, so I decided to take hold of my competitive Pokemon roots and make a damage calculator.

 The interface is meant to be a simple UI once it's up and running, but I won't pretend like I'm making this to be shipped out and popular.
-It's just a pet project.
+It's just a pet project and a coding exercise.

 If I want to make it more accessible in the future, I will make a web-based version instead.